-Alstom recorded a sales revenue of just under 8.79 billion euros in the 2020-2021 financial year which, combined with Bombardier’s revenue, reached some 14 billion euros in total and more than 74.5 billion euros in combined backlog.
-The acquisition is also expected to lead to Alstom being the leading rolling stock manufacturer in Europe, combining its market shares of 16 percent in 2019 to Bombardier’s 28 percent.
-Alstom’s workforce worldwide also rose to just under 71,700 employees as Bombardier Transportation’s personnel was included in the company.
+Alstom recorded a sales revenue of just under 15.5 billion euros in the 2021-2022 financial year.
+The acquisition of Bombardier is expected to lead to Alstom being the leading rolling stock manufacturer in Europe, combining its market shares of 16 percent in 2019 to Bombardier’s 28 percent.
+Alstom’s workforce worldwide also rose to just under 74,100 employees as Bombardier Transportation’s personnel was included in the company.

 Covid-19 pandemic financial impactRolling stocks represented over half Alstom’s global revenue in 2020, making it the largest segment of the company.
 While the company had a revenue increase of around seven percent between the 2019/20 and 2020/21 financial years, its earnings before interest and taxes dropped by close to 45 percent during that same period.
 This is in part due to the economic downturn of the Covid-19 pandemic, which impacted rolling stock manufacturing in part through an overall drop in demand and price increases of primary material.
 Total order backlog climbed from 40.9 to 74.54 billion euros, with rolling stocks climbing by 89 percent.
 By contrast, order intake dipped by some 800 million euros in the 2020/21 fiscal year.
 Representing 66 percent of orders, Europe was the leading market for the company.